bhindekishan99/LLD-Knowledge-Base/Interview Questions/Cache Design/Notes.md

     ↓
 Multiple independent shards
     ↓
-Different keys can execute in parallel
+Different keys can execute in parallel with correctness
     ↓
 Better scalability
     ↓